 - When the bootable drive is prepared you will see the word Done.
 It can take a while.

-Now you have the installer on the external drive you can use that to install multiple copies of macOS on multiple Macs - which could be helpful if you are admin for a lot of systems.
+Now you have the installer on the external drive you can use that to install copies of macOS on multiple Macs - which could be helpful if you are admin for a lot of systems.

 Here's how to do a fresh installation of macOS if you aren't already running Catalina